m1guel17/hexagonal_architecture_template/README.md

 # hexagonal_architecture_template
 Welcome to my hexagonal_architecture_template repository!
-Designed to jump-start your next Software as a Service (SaaS) product using Hexagonal Architecture principles and Layered Architecture principles (In progres).
+Designed to jump-start your next Software as a Service (SaaS) product using Hexagonal Architecture principles and Layered Architecture principles (In progress).
 This template provides you with a solid foundation to handle common SaaS requirements, including API integrations, data management, business logic, user authentication, and customizable frontends.

 > [!CAUTION]
 > This is still a work in progress